Northfield

 Northfield shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's educational profile is notable regionally with university qualification rates at 28.5%, exceeding the SA4 region average of 19.8%.
-Bachelor degrees are most prevalent at 17.9%, followed by postgraduate qualifications (9.1%) and graduate diplomas (1.5%).
-Vocational pathways account for 23.1% of qualifications among those aged 15+, with advanced diplomas at 7.2% and certificates at 15.9%.
+The area's university qualification rate is 28.5%, higher than the SA4 region average of 19.8%.
+The most common qualifications are bachelor degrees (17.9%), followed by postgraduate qualifications (9.1%) and graduate diplomas (1.5%).
+Vocational pathways account for 23.1% of qualifications among those aged 15+.

 Frequently Asked Questions - Education